Aubay-Data-AI/calista/docs/getting_started.rst

     98  FR6634213649058126775820977                True
     99                         None               False

-* You can also do the same with a list of rules
+* You can also do the same with a list of rules:

 .. code-block:: python